BrianLusina/PythonSnips/puzzles/search/binary_search/find_closest_number/README.md

 # Find the Closest Number

-we will be given a sorted array and a target number.
+We will be given a sorted array and a target number.
 Our goal is to find a number in the array that is closest to the target number.
-We will be making use of a binary search to solve this problem, so make sure that you have gone through the previous lesson.
+We will be making use of a binary search to solve this problem.

 The array may contain duplicate values and negative numbers.